coleygroup/sparrow/README.md

 5. Sets relevant constraints on the optimization variables and sets the objective function.
 6. Solves optimization problem.
 7. Outputs the resulting selected routes and target molecules.
-8. Provides an option to auto-tune the input weight parameters via Bayesian optimization.

 ## Table of Contents
 - [Overview](#overview)